Covid-19 Policy and Safe Operating Procedures

 - Two written reference, one referee will be contacted in person to verify it.

-- Payment information is required to establish identity and the right to work in UK
+- Payment information is required to establish identity and the right to work in the UK

 - During induction period’s staff are expected to attend regular training including child protection/safeguarding.